Butterfly Network Inc. (BFLY) Stock Could Soon Reward Patient Investors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -18.74% loss in the last 1 month and extending the period to 3 months gives it a 4.29%, and is 0.45% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.93% over the week and 10.17% over the month.
+The stock witnessed a -10.05% loss in the last 1 month and extending the period to 3 months gives it a -20.94%, and is -6.56% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.53% over the week and 9.47% over the month.

 Butterfly Network Inc. quarterly earnings per share for the current quarter are estimated at $0..